1999–2000 South African Premiership: Season summary

-Mamelodi Sundowns clinched a record third successive Premier Soccer League title when they romped home in first place at the end of the 1999–2000 season.
+Mamelodi Sundowns clinched a record third successive Premiership title when they romped home in first place at the end of the 1999–2000 season.
 After a nail-biting finish to the 1998-99 season that saw Sundowns and Kaizer Chiefs finish level on points, Sundowns had a much easier time securing the title this time around, finishing comfortably ahead of second placed Orlando Pirates.
 Chiefs, who had finished runners-up for the past three seasons, fell back to third place as they found themselves unable to replicate their performance from the 1998–99 season.

 The newly created Ajax Cape Town had a strong season, finishing in fourth place on 53 points, with inaugural PSL champions Manning Rangers just behind them in fifth.
 Wits University, Jomo Cosmos and Hellenic rounded out the top eight.
 Newly promoted Tembisa Classic had a strong debut season, finishing in a respectable 9th place.

 Popular KwaZulu Natal club AmaZulu and the newly formed Mother City found themselves at the wrong end of the table.
 After years of just avoiding the drop by finishing 14th, 15th & 14th over the course of the past three seasons, AmaZulu's luck finally ran out as they were relegated.
 Heading into the final day of the season AmaZulu found themselves level on points with African Wanderers - who had only just returned to the PSL following their relegation at the end of the 1997-98 season - with only goal difference separating them; AmaZulu's goal difference of -11 keeping them above African Wanderers who had a goal difference of -13.
 All AmaZulu had to do was equal or better African Wanderers' result on the final day of the season.
 For their final fixtures neither team had it easy as AmaZulu had to travel to face Ajax Cape Town while Wanderers had to host runners-up Orlando Pirates.
 In a thrilling result African Wanderers managed to put four goals past Pirates in a magnificent 4–3 win while AmaZulu suffered an agonising 2–1 defeat, putting both teams level on goal difference but moving Wanderers onto 39 points, three ahead of AmaZulu and into safety.